 - 1. The supplier shall ensure compliance with local legal requirements as well as with relevant and up-to-date permits on major incident prevention and management. - 2.
-The supplier shall ensure that the organization has identified all the potential emergency situations and it is prepared to prevent and respond to a pollution emergency situation. - 3.
-The supplier shall designate a team of emergency response workers and ensure they are trained on pollution prevention and response.
-The adequate emergency response equipment is available where required in the factory. - 4.
 The supplier shall ensure that: - a.
-A site emergency plan is in place with detailed guidelines and training for major incident1 response, according to the risks of activities undertaken on-site; - b.
+A site emergency plan is in place with detailed guidelines and training for major incident response, according to the risks of activities undertaken on-site; - b.
 An emergency response plan is communicated as required to local authorities and emergency services as well as to local communities.